Mahindra Scorpio N vs Volkswagen Tayron

 The Verdict

-The Mahindra Scorpio N takes 3 of 5 key spec categories.
+The Mahindra Scorpio N takes 6 of 7 key spec categories and comes in at a lower price.
 The Mahindra Scorpio N will save you roughly $114 a year in fuel.
+If boot space matters, the Mahindra Scorpio N has a clear edge.
 The Mahindra Scorpio N adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions